Gradient Descent Algorithm: How Does it Work in Machine Learning?

 To find the local minimum of a function using gradient descent, we must take steps proportional to the negative of the gradient (move away from the gradient) of the function at the current point.
 If we take steps proportional to the positive of the gradient (moving towards the gradient), we will approach a local maximum of the function, and the procedure is called Gradient Ascent.

 Gradient descent was originally proposed by CAUCHY in 1847.
-It is also known as steepest descent.
+It is also known as the steepest descent.

 Source: Clairvoyant

-2. Make a step (move) in the direction opposite to the gradient, opposite direction of slope increase from the current point by alpha times the gradient at that point
+2. Make a step (move) in the direction opposite to the gradient.
+The opposite direction of the slope increases from the current point by alpha times the gradient at that point

 Source: Coursera